wyrmworkspublishing/free5e/en-US/Conductors_Companion/03_Preparing_Quests_and_Adventures/Magic_Items/Artifacts.md

 ### Destroying an Artifact
 Legends are in the hands of adventurers, but they could destroy them—a necessary task.
-Destroying a powerful magical item is part of a campaign’s plot, and artifacts are indestructible otherwise.
+Destroying a powerful magical item can be part of a campaign’s plot, and artifacts are indestructible otherwise.
 Every artifact has a weakness, but finding and using it may be a quest in itself, as can stopping a villain from destroying it.

 While the Conductor decides how a particular artifact can be destroyed, here are some suggestions: